From sperm donor to 'Dad’: When strangers with shared DNA become a family

 Long, a communications specialist for a nonprofit in Seattle, had donated sperm more than two decades earlier to make some money after returning from teaching English overseas.
 He had already begun hearing from some of his offspring (he has at least 10), and he wrote back a warm introduction about himself to Share, attaching a 13-page biography that he had written and shared with his other biological children.

 For the next five months, Share and Long continued to exchange messages.
-Then in July 2017, Long invited all of his biological children to visit Seattle.
+Then in July 2017, Long invited all of the biological children he had connected with by that point to visit Seattle.

 When they met in person, Share was struck by how familiar Long already seemed: So many of his mannerisms were similar to their daughter’s.